QuanZhang-William/M-Pro/README.md

 See the [Wiki](https://github.com/ConsenSys/mythril/wiki/Installation-and-Setup) to install required dependencies.

+You can use [solc-select](https://github.com/crytic/solc-select)  to quickly switch between Solidity compiler versions

 Note: do not run 'pip3 install mythril' in this step, as this command installs the original Mythril-Classic.

 ```bash